ZhangTeng-Hust/ASTL/README.md

 No reproduction without permission！！！

 This work is currently being submitted to Elsevier, so no individual or organization can fork this repository and ues the data involved in this repository until it has been reviewed.

+## Citation Notes
+If you would like to use some or all of the data in this repository, please cite our dataset and we will also be adding a citation format for articles subsequently.
+### Dataset
+Zhang, Teng; Peng, Fangyu; Tang, Xiaowei; Yan, Rong; Zhang, Chi; Deng, Runpeng (2023), “HUST_NC_Robot”, Mendeley Data, V1, doi: 10.17632/srxktn4752.1